Key Takeaway

 - Notable Alumni: Antonio de Nebrija (author), Francisco de Salinas (music theorist), Francisco de Vitoria (theologian and jurist), Fray Luis de Leon (poet and astronomer)

-Fun Fact: One of its most famous graduates, poet and astronomer Fray Luis de León, is still celebrated across campus.
-They preserve his legacy with a statue, tributes, and even his old classroom preserved just as it was in the 1570s!
+One of its most famous graduates, poet and astronomer Fray Luis de León, is still celebrated across campus.
+His legacy is preserved with a statue, tributes, and the preservation of his old classroom just as it was in the 1570s.

 8. UNIVERSITY OF PADUA